Munawwar/openai-compatible-bedrock-proxy/README.md

 OpenAI-compatible RESTful APIs for Amazon Bedrock

-This is a port of AWS's code sample, but re-written from Python to JS without Docker, no ALB (rather Lambda function UL) and with CDK.
+This is a port of AWS's code sample, but re-written from Python to JS without Docker, no ALB nor VPC, rather uses Lambda function URL (this saves costs) and uses CDK.

 ### AWS resources that will be created